 7. DRINK WATER – LOTS OF IT!

 Stay hydrated.
 With all that walking, swimming and dancing you are doing, you need to drink plenty of water.
-Of course, you need to check to make sure your water is drinkable from the tap – in Costa Rica, it is, in Mexico it is not.
+Of course, you need to check to make sure your water is drinkable from the tap – in Costa Rica, it is, but in Mexico, it is not.
 So we keep 3 big full bottles at all times, just to be sure we don’t run out.

 Tip: Out partying and want to space your alcohol intake?
 Drink a glass of water between drinks!
 Opt for wine instead of beer or mixed drinks.